 Solution 6 – Go for SD quality

 Finally, if you’re unable to load a certain title in a preferred high resolution (HDX), try downgrading and it should work.
 We’re aware that this isn’t a solution per se, but some vocal users experienced crashes solely on these settings.
-And this is something VUDU support needs looking into.
+And this is something VUDU support needs to look into.
 Until then, try with lower quality and it just might work.

 Have in mind that the official requirements for high-quality streaming are 11 MB/s.
 If you don’t meet the requirements, chances are the stream won’t start.